ExtCore/ExtCore-Docs/getting_started/tutorial_service.rst

 Everything works as expected.
 We can replace the PlusExtension.dll with the MultiplyExtension.dll, restart the web application and the result will change.

+You can find the complete source of this sample project on GitHub:
+`ExtCore Framework 1.1.1 Sample Web Application That Registers a Service Inside the Extension <https://github.com/ExtCore/ExtCore-Sample-Service>`_.